brandongregory/dndhelp/src/5e-build-guides/support-caster-builds.md

 ## Support Caster Class Breakdown: Half-Casters

 Half-casters get their spells later than full-casters, but they also have higher survivability and good martial abilities that can make them good at other things as well.
 For small parties, a half-caster support might be all you need.
-For larger parties, a half-caster with support options can be an important back-up for when your main support is overwhelmed.
+For larger parties, a half-caster with support options can be an important backup for when your main support is overwhelmed.
 All three of the half-caster classes have some good support options and can fill in with this role.
 As with the full-casters above, I’m ranking them for healing ability, buffing ability, and role fit.

 ### Artificer